o3de/o3de.org/content/docs/userguide/assets/bundle/migrating.md

 ---
-description: ' Learn how to migrate your existing &ALYlong; game project to use the &asset-bundler; system. '
+description: ' Learn how to migrate your existing Amazon Lumberyard game project to use the Asset Bundler system. '
-title: Migrating a Game Project to the &asset-bundler;
+title: Migrating a Game Project to the Asset Bundler
 ---
 # Migrating a Game Project to the Asset Bundler {#asset-bundler-migrating}